Tech Support

 SSH

 Windows: Windows users need to download an SSH client first.
-Students can obtain a free SSH client called PuTTY fromhttps://www.chiark.greenend.org.uk/~sgtatham/putty.
-Once you have downloaded and installed PuTTY, connect using the following:
+Students can obtain a free SSH client called PuTTY from http://www.chiark.greenend.org.uk/~sgtatham/putty Once you have downloaded and installed PuTTY, connect using the following:

 SFTP

-Mac: Students can obtain a free tool called Cyberduck from https://cyberduck.io/
+Mac: Faculty can obtain a free tool called Cyberduck from http://cyberduck.io/

 Linux: GNOME users can use Nautilus.
 Click Places > Connect to Server and choose SSH -OR- download FileZilla